 💡Don’t forget your employees!
 Make sure that your program helps them build their personal brand and position themselves as experts in your industry.
 Define with your employees personal objectives they want to achieve by participating in the program.

 3. Plan Your Content Strategy

 Content is key when it comes to employee advocacy.
 Think about tit: how can you expect your employees to share company-related content if this content is not engaging?

 The key is to include in your program content that is relevant to your employees and their networks.

 For example, you may want to share with your employees company news, product updates, but also tips and best practices.

 Don’t forget to use in-house content but also third-party content that will sound less promotional.
 Indeed, Internet users tend to be fed up with corporate messaging: 83% of Internet users would like to be able to filter ads they see.

-Use a content hub to make it easy for employees to find the right content.
+Use a communication platform to make it easy for employees to find the right content.
 Create channels that users can subscribe to to make sure they get content they are interested in.
-Give them the opportunity to like and comment content available in the content hub.
+Give them the opportunity to like and comment content they find interesting.